psf/requests/docs/user/advanced.rst

 ---------------

 The Session object allows you to persist certain parameters across requests.
-It also establishes a CookieJar and passes it along to any requests made from the Session instance.
+It also perstists cookies across all requests made from the Session instance.

 A session object has all the methods of the main Requests API.